It’s a Whole Mood in These 10 Sage Green Kids’ Rooms

 The on-trend color isn’t just for kitchens.

-This year sage green has officially swept across our feeds as the go-to shade for creating soothing kitchens, serene reading nooks, lush living rooms, and more.
-We love the hue in kids’ spaces, too, as a way to add a little calm and bring the outside in.
-The low-key tone is more versatile than you might think—as a backdrop to play up punchier palettes, graphic shapes, and sustainable materials.
+As sage green continues to sweep across our feeds as the go-to shade for creating soothing kitchens, serene reading nooks, lush living areas, and more, we’ve been seeing the hue pop up in a new space: Yep, sage green kids’ rooms are a thing.
+The low-key tone is more versatile than adding a little calm and bringing the outside in—it can become a backdrop to play up punchier palettes, graphic shapes, and sustainable materials.
 It’s a whole mood (as evidenced by the zen little boy’s room, above).
-Here are some of our favorite sage green decorating ideas to incorporate the color in every corner.
+Here are some of our favorite decorating ideas to incorporate the color in every corner.

 Go Green in Every Sense